angmr/Dodge-The-Garlic/README.md

-# Godot3_dodge
+# Dodge The Garlic
-"Dodge the Creeps!"
-Godot Engine 3.0 "getting started" game demonstrating the basics.
+This is the famous Dodge The Creeps game used for learning the Godot game engine but with a twist.

-This game is a companion to the Godot Engine 3.0 Getting Started Guide: http://docs.godotengine.org/en/latest/getting_started/step_by_step/your_first_game.html
+This version has lots of added features and improvements, plus original artwork.

 It is a game intended to demonstrate the following fundamental concepts of Godot development:

 *  Node and scene structure